antoniotorresm/ansible-role-luadist/README.md

 * `binary`: Only dists that are distributed as binaries are allowed.

 #### `dists_repo`
 Directory to use as package repository.
-Must follow (LuaDist guidelines)[https://github.com/LuaDist/Repository/wiki/LuaDist:-Configuration#repositories]
+Must follow [LuaDist guidelines](https://github.com/LuaDist/Repository/wiki/LuaDist:-Configuration#repositories).

 ## Dependencies